 How much Techniblock does the average adult need to buy for a 2 week holiday in the sun?

-A 340ml family can will last an adult approximately 10-12 days.
+A large family can (300-340ml) will last an adult approximately 10-12 days.
 This calculation is based on using the product once per day.
-The Coppertone SPF15 requires more frequent topping up.
 It is important to remember that to ensure even and complete coverage, the product should be sprayed on in a sheltered but airy environment, preferably before heading out into the sun.
 In addition, when using Techniblock on the face and neck, we recommend spraying the product into the hand and smoothing onto the face and neck rather than spraying it directly onto the face to avoid getting it in your eyes.